Niosh Lifting Guideline Recommended Weight Limit Kg

 The NIOSH lifting equation won't prevent every back injury.
 But it will prevent most preventable ones.
 More importantly, it gives you a common language to talk about risk, a framework for making data-driven decisions, and a way to prove you tried when OSHA asks why you didn't install those lift tables.

 Injury prevention isn't about perfection.
-It's about progress.
-Start measuring your lifts.
-Plus, calculate the indices.
-That's why fix what you can.
+Calculate the indices.
+Fix what you can.
+Even so, start measuring your lifts.
+Which means it's about progress.
 The workers who benefit don't care how precise your math is — they just want to go home without pain.

 That's a calculation worth getting right.